philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.2.1 =
+Fixed PHP error that slipped through in 1.2.0.
+Sorry about that.

 = 1.2.0 =
 Adds support for WordPress 5.6.
 Also adds support for nested and grouped accordion items.